spf13/afero/README.md

 ## Available filters

+# NewBasePathFs(Fs, path)

+The BasePathFs restricts all operations to a given path within an Fs.
+The given file name to the operations on this Fs will be prepended with the base path before calling the base Fs.

+# NewReadonlyFilter()

-* NewReadonlyFilter() - provide a read only view of the source Fs
+provide a read only view of the source Fs

+# NewRegexpFilter(\*regexp.Regexp)

-* NewRegexpFilter(*regexp.Regexp) - provide a filtered view on file names, any file (not directory) NOT matching the passed regexp will be treated as non-existing
+provide a filtered view on file names, any file (not directory) NOT matching the passed regexp will be treated as non-existing

 # About the project